 “Science is the pursuit of knowledge and understanding of the natural and social world following a systematic methodology based on evidence.“

-What we should be doing as scientists is to openly discuss pseudo-science, which can only have the effect of forcing the pseudo-scientists, psychics and faith-healers into a position where they have to actually learn some science in order to defend themselves.
+As scientists we should openly discuss pseudo-science, which can only have the effect of forcing the pseudo-scientists, psychics and faith-healers into a position where they have to actually learn some science to defend themselves.
 Only the blindly faithful can argue a case without knowing anything of the other side.
 Perhaps in that action, they may realise that perhaps their knowledge isn’t so well founded.
 Perhaps they will have doubts, and as I mentioned before, doubt is where it all begins.